DanielAlvarez2/oleafinal/README.md

 add a second input line for 2-line description of allergies

-no login "button"
-only use a route at /login

 page for bartenders of cocktail recipes

 develop using iPad for cross-browser compatibility